 Law enforcement exists outside the normal 9-to-5 office schedule.
 Have you ever wondered what you would do if police arrested you in the dead of night, or on a weekend, or a holiday?

-Here, attorney Jeff Weeden will explain why it is important to obtain legal counsel quickly after police arrest you.
+Here, Denver criminal defense attorney Jeff Weeden will explain why it is important to obtain legal counsel quickly after police arrest you.

 Why Should I Hire An Attorney Immediately?

 The criminal defense system has one underpinning foundation: that you are innocent until proven guilty.

 But, beyond that simple concept, criminal law is vast and complicated, and law enforcement is not always on your side.
 They have cases to close and quotas to meet, just like everyone else.
 If they believe you have committed a crime, they will do everything in their power to prove it.

 It’s also important for prosecutors and judges to put defendants they charge with certain crimes behind bars quickly.
 Remember, we elect some of the prosecutors, and they don’t want a “soft on crime” public appearance.
 They have plenty of motivation to get convictions and inflict harsh penalties.

 For this reason, you need an attorney as soon as possible after the police arrest you.
 An attorney can advise you which questions you should and should not answer, as well as hurry the process along to get you bailed out of jail and back at home to await your court date.
 This is especially useful when the police arrest you on a weekend or holiday.
 If you need a specific Colorado bail amount by crime, our Denver criminal defense attorney can provide that information!

 For these reasons, attorney Jeff Weeden feels that being a 24-hour attorney is essential to defending the people of Denver.
 Whenever you need a defense attorney, Jeff Weeden is there to help.